bitshares/dev.bitshares.works/docs/components/lib_operations.rst

 asset_claim_pool_operation
 -------------------------------

-- Transfers BTS from the fee pool of a specified asset back to the issuer's balance.
+- Transfers BTS from the fee pool of a specified asset back to the issue's balance.
 - Parameters

   - `fee`  Payment for the operation execution